BOB63/My-uPy-Gardener/README.md

    October 2018  : Note : due to some changes occurred on upower.py module to be compatible with new  micropython version this project can work only with a micropython version like pybv10-2015-11-13-v1.5-117-gf882d53.dfu and an old version of upower.py.
-New version of upower was not yet tested by me on this project.
+New version of upower was not  tested by me on this project yet.

    Roberto.